 - Yohimbine is linked to high blood pressure and death

-- If you take herbal supplements, be informed.
-Do your own independent research to learn the risks and potential benefits, contraindications, and side effects.
-Beware of the tremendous amount of misinformation and hype on the Internet about herbal supplements and seek your information from respected sources.
+- Do your own independent research to learn the risks and potential benefits, contraindications, and side effects.

 - Only take one herbal supplement at a time.

-- If you have a health condition or take medication, do not take supplements without first talking with your health practitioner.
+- If you have a health condition or take medication, do not take supplements without first talking with your healthcare provider.

 - Seek recommendations of brands from experts, and purchase your supplements from a reliable source made by a company with an excellent reputation.